alsa-ayrt/LOTM-Visionary-Guide/README.md

 # LOTM-Visionary-Guide
-A simple GM guide program for LOTM rpg
+A simple GM guide app for LOTM rpg